mastodon/documentation/content/en/methods/admin/accounts.md

 ##### 403: Forbidden

-Authorized user is missing a permission, or invalid or missing Authorization header, or account is currently not pending. <!-- TODO: verify that last bit -->
+Authorized user is missing a permission, or invalid or missing Authorization header, or account is currently not pending.

 ```json
 {